codemonkey1101/ucb-mlai-capstone/README.md

 ### Target classes (categorical)
 - MadePlayoffs - target classifier that defines whether a team made it to the playoffs in the season for that 'Year' (derived from NFL_team_playoff_perc_win_data.csv)

-Note: the class target feature is imbalanced with regards to fewer teams making it to the playoffs vs teams that did not.
+Note: the class/target feature is imbalanced with regards to fewer teams making it to the playoffs vs teams that did not.

 ### Input Features
-This is comprised of the dat the will eventually be used to either manipulate the final data sets and/or train the models being evaluated.
+This is comprised of the data that will eventually be used to either generate the final data sets and/or train the models being evaluated.

 #### Index use only
 This was used intially as an index for filtering the dataset into training and test data